StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 ![](resources/ai-generated-images/stable-diffusion/selected/169820319_A_ferret_and_a_badger_fighting_with_swords__by_Josef_Thoma__matte_painting_trending_on_artstation_HQ.png){: loading="lazy"}

-But some of the best prompts that had worked for DALL-E 2 and Craiyon worked very well with stable diffusion too.
+As expected, some of the best prompts that had worked for DALL-E 2 and Craiyon worked great with stable diffusion too.

 > A digital Illustration of the Babel tower, 4k, detailed, trending in artstation, fantasy vivid colors